-- 2.01 The Employer agrees to recognize the Union as the exclusive bargaining agent for all employees of the Community Living Kingston and District, save and except for all management and administration staff. - 2.02 A Full-Time Employee is an employee who is regularly scheduled to work, on average, forty hours per week.

-A Part-Time Employee is an employee who is regularly scheduled to work, on average, a minimum of twenty hours per week and less than forty hours.

-A Temporary Employee is an employee hired externally for the purpose of replacing an existing employee who is on leave or to fill a short-term position created to supplement existing staff or to fill a new position on a short-term basis.
+- 2.01 The Employer agrees to recognize the Union as the exclusive bargaining agent for all employees of Community Living Kingston and District, save and except for all management and administration staff. - 2.02 A Full-Time Employee is an employee who is regularly scheduled to work, on average, forty hours per week. - A Part-Time Employee is an employee who is regularly scheduled to work, on average, a minimum of twenty four (24) hours per week and less than forty hours. - A Temporary Employee is an employee hired externally for the purpose of replacing an existing employee who is on leave or to fill a short-term position created to supplement existing staff or to fill a new position on a short-term basis.
 Temporary employees will only be hired after the job posting requirements outlined in Article 12 have been followed.
-Temporary employees may be hired on a full-time or part-time basis and are entitled to the same benefits as afforded to permanent full-time and/or part time employees under the provisions of this Collective Agreement.
-Temporary employees will be hired for time periods that do not exceed twelve (12) months.
+Temporary employees may be hired on a full-time or part-time basis and are entitled to the same benefits as afforded to permanent full-time and/or part-time employees under the provisions of this Collective Agreement.
+Temporary employees will be hired for time periods that do not exceed twelve (12) months. - 2.03 Where the gender-neutral (they/them) appears in this agreement it shall also mean all genders.
+In this agreement, the pronouns "they/them/theirs" are used to denote gender neutral persons both singular and plural.